lewisknewton/questionnaire-engine/README.md

 | /questionnaires/:name           | Retrieve a questionnaire. |                    |
 | /questionnaires/:name/responses |                           | Record a response. |

+### Security

+To avoid exposing their primary keys, 'URL-friendly' IDs are assigned to questionnaires and responses for the purpose of sharing and review.

 ## Linting

 During development, the following linters were used: